+Evaluation Item Implementation Status

+No Abstract Illustration implementation

+4. Strengthening information None

+disclosure

+(1) Does the company disclose its ✓ The Company's Ethical Corporate Management

-Evaluation Item Implementation Status Reason for Non- Evaluation item Yes No implementation ethical corporate management Best-Practice Principles and the results of our policies and the results of its implementation have been posted on the Company's website implementation on the company's and MOPS. website and MOPS?
-5. If the company has established the ethical corporate management policies based on the Ethical Corporate Management Best-Practice Principles for TWSE/TPEx Listed Companies, please describe any discrepancy between the policies and their implementation: There have been no differences.
-6. Other important information to facilitate a better understanding of the company's ethical corporate management policies (e.g., review and amend its policies): None.
+ethical corporate management Best-Practice Principles and the results of our

+policies and the results of its implementation have been posted on the Company's website

+implementation on the company's and MOPS.

+website and MOPS?

+5. If the Company has established the ethical corporate management policies based on the Ethical Corporate Management Best-Practice Principles for TWSE/TPEx Listed Companies, please describe any discrepancy between the policies and their implementation: There have been no differences.
+6. Other important information to facilitate a better understanding of the Company's ethical corporate management policies (e.g., review and amend its policies): None.